japgolly/scalajs-react/extra/ROUTER2.md

 In contrast, the v2 Router has a different design that:

 * Uses a user-provided data representation of your pages to identify routes and their parameters.
-* Similarly the Router can now provide the current page with precision, faciliating dynamic menus and breadcrumbs even in the presence of complex, dynamic routes.
+* Similarly the Router can now indicate the current page with precision, faciliating dynamic menus and breadcrumbs even in the presence of complex, dynamic routes.
 * Routes can be stateful and conditional.
 * Routes can be nested and modularised.
 * Routes can be manipulated in bulk.
 * Has a better API such that usage previously recommended against, is now impossible.
-Noteworthy is that `Router` is now just a `ReactComponent`, and `RouterCtl` is a client API.
+Noteworthy is that `Router` is now just a `ReactComponent`, and `RouterCtl` is the client API.

 Features